Ezequiel92/julia_apps/README.md

 ## Output

 - For the apps that generate some kind of output, it will be stored in the `output/` directory within each app folder.

-## ⚠️ Warning

-This code is written for my personal use and as an exercise, thus it may break at any moment.
-Use it at your own risk.